Sports Physiotherapy in Colchester, Essex

 We at Bodyworks Physiotherapy Clinic understand that good management of a sports injury is really important, which is why we do more than just treat the problem with our sport physiotherapy in Colchester, Essex.
 We investigate the cause of your injury and work with you to try and prevent the problem from reoccurring.
 We also know that sports injuries require prompt treatment, as an acute injury may become a chronic one, which will be more difficult and time consuming to treat.

-When assessing, diagnosing and treating a sports injury, we consider the skills and physical demands involved in specific sporting activities, along with the movement patterns and training required to achieve optimum performance.
+When assessing, diagnosing and treating a sports injury, we consider the skills and physical demands involved in specific sporting activities from running to cycling, along with the movement patterns and training required to achieve optimum performance.
 All of these aspects need to be analysed to ensure that an appropriate rehabilitation programme helps you to return to sport stronger, more stable and conditioned than before the injury.